borodihin/rotation/README.md

 <img width="600" src="/Pictures/scheme_bb.png">

-There are two power jacks on this scheme because I have another DC 12V monitor placed near the stand.
+There are two power jacks on this scheme because I have another DC 12V monitor placed near the stand and power from this stabd bay the small cable.
 Electronics active cooling provided by small DC 12V fan powered from second channel of L298N.
 Temperature is controlled by DS18B20 OneWire sensor.

 All elecronics placed in small box formed on the stand base.
 Oh to computer communication Arduino serial port is used.
 So there is a small 4-ports USB-hub in this project.
-3 ports are on top
+3 ports are on it's top and 4-th is on the small side/

 There ate two endstop switchers placed on the top of stand that used to stop motor to prevent mecanics damages.
 These pressed by the main big 50-tooth gear in its end positions.